 There are some parts of life that are hard to express with words.
 The history of art-making through the ages – from early cave paintings, to the Renaissance, to street art – speaks through the universal language of images.
 We view them through multiple lenses at once: our personal experience, our cultural ideas, and the universal human experience.
 You don’t have to know a thing about a painting or the artist to have a reaction to it.
 Images evoke feelings, memories, and connect us to one another without saying a word.

 Art therapy offers a way to express and release ugly, chaotic, vague, or unspeakable emotions on the page.
 It holds those feelings for you and lets you step back and relate to them in a different way.
-It’s outside of you, static, and untangled from all of the barriers that make it hard to articulate.
 Art can bypass the mental blocks that stop you from recognizing your true feelings.
 And it can surprise you with layers of meaning that change over time, as you grow and change.

 Absolutely not.
 In fact, I find the most honest artistic expressions come from people with no formal training.
 Art therapy isn’t about the product, or the art itself.
 It’s about the process of creating that art, and how we explore its meaning together.
 Creating something can be a deeply empowering act, something that’s often missing from the hustle and bustle of daily life.
 It helps you slow down and be present in the current moment with each movement of the pen or brush.
 That’s valuable no matter how the art itself turns out.